-The fishery achieved a normalized score of 80 or above on each of the three MSC Principles independently showing overall compliance (Principle 1 - 81.9, Principle 2 - 87.3, and Principle 3 - 91.5).
-Table 3 below shows the overall results of the evaluation for Principle 1, 2 and 3.
-However, the fishery's performances on 4 indicators (1.2.2, 1.2.4, 2.4.3 and 3.1.2) to be below the established compliance mark (an un-weighted score of 80).
+As detailed below, the fishery achieved a normalized score of 80 or above on each of the three MSC Principles independently showing overall compliance (Principle 1 - 80.6, Principle 2 - 89.3, and Principle 3 - 92.8).
+Table 4 below shows the overall results of the evaluation for Principle 1, 2 and 3.
+However, the fishery's performance relative to 5 indicators (1.2.1, 1.2.2, 1.2.4, 2.4.3 and 3.1.2) was found to be below the established compliance mark (an un-weighted score of 80).
 In these specific cases, the MSC requires that the Certification Body set 'Conditions for Continued Certification' that when met bring the level of compliance for the select indicator up to the 80-level score.